 Before we go on to look at CO detector false alarms here is some advice on what you should do if your alarm goes off.

-What to do when your CO detector goes off
+What to do when your carbon monoxide alarm is going off

-If your CO detector goes off do not assume that it is a false alarm, remember carbon monoxide can’t be seen, tasted or smelt.
+If your CO detector is chirping do not assume that it is a false alarm, remember carbon monoxide can’t be seen, tasted or smelt.
 You should assume that there is CO present and should follow these steps to ensure your safety.

 - Stay calm, open doors and windows to increase ventilation